-I have a love-hate relationship with numbers – love seeing numbers in my bank account (as long as there’s no minus in front of them) but hate numbers in almost all other scenarios.
+I have a love-hate relationship with numbers (unlike my love-love relationship with travel insurance) – love seeing numbers in my bank account (as long as there’s no minus in front of them) but hate numbers in almost all other scenarios.
 Certainly never ask me to add them together or multiply them or divide them or some trickery like that.
 But I’ve honestly never really been scared of a number.
 Not in the same way a lot of people in east Asia are, anyway.

 Tetraphobia is an irrational fear of the number four and it’s common in a lot of east Asian countries like China and Japan.
 The reason is quite simple, really – in a lot of east Asian languages, the word for “four” sounds a lot like the word for “death”.
 In fact, in some languages, they sound identical.